Skip to main content

 What Cold Exposure Is Studied For

-Cold immersion has been widely studied in sports science and rehabilitation settings for its physiological effects after exertion and during training cycles.
+Cold immersion has been widely studied in sports science and rehabilitation settings for its physiological effects after exertion and during training cycles, especially when paired with sauna recovery.

 Research has examined associations with: